Brockton, MA Personal Injury Lawyer

 When You Should File Your Personal Injury Lawsuit in Brockton, MA

 Filing a lawsuit requires understanding and following a lot of rules and procedures.
 One of the most important rules you must be aware of when filing a personal injury lawsuit is the statute of limitations.
-These statutes impose filing deadlines on plaintiffs who want to submit their claims to the courts.
+These statutes impose filing deadlines on plaintiffs who want to submit their injury claims to the courts.
 Once the deadline passes, it becomes very difficult, although not necessarily impossible, to file a case.

 In Massachusetts, according to Mass.
 Gen. Law Ch.
 260 § 2A, the statute of limitations on personal injury cases is 3 years.
 This means you have 3 years from the day your injury or accident occurred to submit your case to the courts.
 Although 3 years might sound like plenty of time to file your case, the deadline is tighter than most people realize.